About the Project

 Pet Murmur is an experimental, web-based memoir that marries traditional forms with the possibilities of the social network.

-The second phase of the project—Confessional Poetry: The Act of Contrition—is an ongoing, serialized collection of prose poems modeled after the Roman Catholic Sacrament of Penance.
-In each installment, I narrate a personal sin, failure or wrongdoing to correspond to one of the Ten Commandments.
-Illustrated with snapshots of my childhood and adolescence, Pet Murmur is a digital scrapbook that resides at the interstices of poetry and memoir and investigates the proximity between truth and fiction.
+The second phase of the project—Confessional Poetry: The Act of Contrition—is a serialized collection of prose poems modeled after the Roman Catholic Sacrament of Penance.
+In each installment, I narrate a personal failure or wrongdoing to correspond to one of the Ten Commandments.

 The phrase “Pet Murmur” comes from the poem “Sacred Emily” by Gertrude Stein.